rjpaixao/github-actions-course/README.md

 # Important Instructions

-This is a private repository for practicing Git anda GitHub
+This is a private repository for practicing Git and GitHub